egr314team311/team311/checkpoint_3.md

 <img width="750" alt="Screenshot 2024-02-28 at 8 53 44 PM" src="https://github.com/egr314team311/team311.github.io/assets/157049797/d2c83435-305f-4127-9278-2d936b08f5f2">

-# Block Diagram
+# Final Block Diagram

 Below is our updated block diagram.
 As one can see, we do not have anything on our 9V power rail.
 This is due to all of our components being able to be run at 3.3V or lower.
 Our battery has sufficient current to provide amperage to everything, as can be seen in Appendix E: Power Budget.
 Only the major components are shown here.

 ![image](https://github.com/egr314team311/team311.github.io/assets/157049797/981b826f-2ee6-4f0a-b797-522f94d9dc11)

-# Component Selection
+# Final Component Selection

 In researching for our product, we charted our possible components, comparing the pros and cons of multiple options before deciding on a winner.
 Only the major components were detailed, as the minor parts can be gathered from class or the lab directly.
 MAKE SURE EACH ONE HAS AT LEAST 3 PROS AND CONS